 7. Once they are fully cooked, strain the beans and discard the water.
 Place the strained beans back into the pan and cover until they are ready to be added to the rice.

 Cooking the brown rice and kale:

-1. Place a medium sauce pan over medium heat and add in 1 Tbsp of sesame oil.
-Once the oil is hot, add in the cumin and brown mustard seeds and sauté here for 2 minutes (or until they start to crackle) stirring frequently to avoid burning the spices.
-Add in the Kapha Churna and cayenne pepper (optional) and continue to sauté for an additional 30-60 seconds stirring constantly.
+1. Place a medium sauce pan over medium heat and add in 1 tablespoon of sesame oil.
+Once hot, add in the onion, cumin, and brown mustard seeds and sauté here for 2 minutes (or until they start to crackle) stirring frequently to avoid burning the spices.
+Add in the Kapha Churna and cayenne pepper (if used) and continue to sauté for an additional 30 to 60 seconds stirring constantly.

-2. Add in 2.5 cups of broth into the pan.
-Bring the broth and sautéed spice mixture to a boil and then add in the brown rice and 1/4 tsp of Himalayan salt, reducing the heat to low.
+2. Add in 2 1/2 cups of broth into the pan.
+Bring the broth and sautéed spice mixture to a boil and then add in the brown rice and 1/4 teaspoon of Himalayan salt, reducing the heat to low.

-3. Cover and cook over low heat for 25 minutes.
+3. Cook, mostly covered, over low heat for 25 minutes.

-4. After this amount of time, place the thinly sliced kale on top of the half cooked brown rice and re-cover the pan.
+4. After this amount of time, place the thinly sliced kale on top of the half cooked brown rice and cover the pan completely.
 Cook here for an additional 15 minutes.